kimdanny/blog/_posts/programming/2019-09-03-avoid-modifying-list-in-loop.md

 toc_label: "Table of Contents"
 toc_icon: "cog"
 ---
-Disclaimer: This is my personal opinion from my past experience.
-Denies judgemental opinion but welcomes criticism!!

 ## 1. Bad Programming style that I had in the past
 While programming, at a really high chance, we encounter a situation that we need to modify a list.
 For example, we often check a certain condition(s) of each element in the list while looping through the list.